KTH/devops-course/contributions/feedback/andnil5-nwessman/README.md

 - **Language:** Missing "are" or "," after "Here" in "Here six good reasons why:".
 - **Language:** Clarify the sentence: "It runs test in parallel which makes it has a high speed of test execution".
 You could rewrite it to something similar to: "It runs tests in parallel, which makes test execution more efficient".
 - **Reference:** Even though I strongly like the introduction under *React Testing Library* and I believe that you cover enough in its description, I am missing a link to where you can read more about it.
 I would recommend adding a link for this.
 For instance, you could add: "[Click here to learn more about React Testing Library](https://testing-library.com/docs/react-testing-library/intro)" to the end of the paragraph.
-- **Reference:** In addition to the `Jest CheatSheet` link, I would also recommend referencing the well-documented [`Jest API`](https://jestjs.io/docs/api).
+- **Reference:** In addition to the `Jest CheatSheet` link, I would recommend referencing the well-documented [`Jest API`](https://jestjs.io/docs/api).

 ## Step 4:
-- **Comment:** It was satisfying to test both correct and incorrect code to further understand the behavior of the Jest framework.
+- **Comment:** It was satisfying to test both correct and incorrect code to understand the behavior of the Jest framework further.
 - **Content:** The Katacoda command {{open}}, can be used to open files automatically in the editor.
 I would recommend utilizing it when asking the user to open the file `loginForm.jsx-`.
 You can read more about it [here](https://www.katacoda.community/scenario-syntax.html#katacoda-s-markdown-extensions).
 - **Content:** Change the instruction: "In components/loginForm.jsx on row 40, change the title from Login form to just Login." to make use of `Copy to Editor` as done in previous steps.
 For instance, you could create a code block and make use of insert, which replaces <code>Login from</code> by <code>Login</code> with the following code when `Copy to Editor` is clicked:
 ```html